Excuse me, is this $50,000 on the table yours?

 While interviewing a potential realtor, the question you should ask yourself is not ‘How much commission will you pay to the agent?’ but rather, ‘How much more money will you make if you hire the right agent?’
 A full service realtor will offer you significantly more valuable marketing strategies and tools as well as home preparation, that will always make you more money.

-In a heated Toronto seller’s market, most homes will sell quickly for a high price.
-However, as a home seller, you are leaving lots of money on the table if these crucial elements are not executed to their fullest potential.
+This is especially important in the current slower Toronto real estate market, where there are less motivated buyers due to rising interest rates and increased property carrying costs.
+Of course, quality homes are still selling, many with multiple offers and for excellent prices.
+However, as a home seller, you will be leaving lots of money on the table if these crucial home selling elements are not executed to their fullest potential.

 1) Home preparation

 Sounds simple enough, declutter, clean and you’re set.
 Not true!
 Knowing the value of home updates you can do before you list your house is key.
 These updates range from small items like replacing faucets, door handles and painting, to large upgrades such as kitchen and bathroom refreshers.
 These choices are definitely not all black and white and making a strategic plan with an experienced realtor could make you tens of thousands of dollars more on the sale.

 We have seen $6000 home prep investments resulting in over $30,000 in returns.
 The agent and buyer feedback we receive during the listing period allows us to track the approximate ROI on these upgrades.
 We’ve seen it first hand, and we know it works.
 These days buyers are savvy and they expect a quality experience that will wow them.
 Does your home have the fall in love factor to keep buyers captivated?
 Will your home’s curb appeal leave a lasting and memorable impression?
 Invest the time to quality updates and you will be see a hefty return on your investment.

 For more information on home preparation and the overall selling process read: